CedricDumont/vnext-playground/idsrv3-vnext/idsrv3/readme.md

-Identityserver v3 install using vnext.
+Identityserver v3 install using vnext. (in visual studio 2015 CTP 6)

 This repo is the code of this stack overflow question : http://stackoverflow.com/questions/29360563/asp-net-5-oauth-bearer-token-authentication/29487480#29487480